thewca/wca-regulations/wca-guidelines.md

 - 5c+) [REMINDER] If a competitor has a puzzle defect, this does not grant them the right to an extra attempt.

-## <article-6><awards><awards> Article 6: Awards/prizes/honours
+## <article-6><awards><awards> Article 6: Awards/prizes/honors

-- 6a+) [ADDITION] Awards, prizes or honours may be given to competitors according to the announcement of the competition.
+- 6a+) [ADDITION] Awards, prizes or honors may be given to competitors according to the announcement of the competition.
-- 6b+) [RECOMMENDATION] Competitors should attend the winner's ceremony to receive awards/prizes/honours.
+- 6b+) [RECOMMENDATION] Competitors should attend the winner's ceremony to receive awards/prizes/honors.
 - 6b1+) [RECOMMENDATION] The winner's ceremony should be held in the competition venue, within one hour after the end of the last event.
-- 6c+) [RECOMMENDATION] Winners of awards, prizes or honours should be prepared to talk to journalists or any media covering the competition.
+- 6c+) [RECOMMENDATION] Winners of awards, prizes or honors should be prepared to talk to journalists or any media covering the competition.
 - 6d+) [RECOMMENDATION] Organization teams of competitions should have certificates for all category winners, signed by the leader of the organization team and by the WCA Delegate.